doichanj/qiskit-aer/CONTRIBUTING.md

 cuTensorNet APIs can be exploited to tensor_network merthod.
 This implementation requires CUDA toolkit version 11.2 or higher and Volta or Ampare architecture GPUs.

-To build Qiskit Aer with cuQuantum support, please set the path to cuQuantum root directory to CUQUANTUM_ROOT and directory to cuTensor to CUTENSOR_ROOT then set AER_ENABLE_CUQUANTUM=true. as following.
+Before building Qiskit Aer with cuQuantum support, install required components via pip install as following.

+    qiskit-aer$ pip install nvidia-cuda-runtime-cu11 nvidia-cublas-cu11 nvidia-cusolver-cu11 nvidia-cusparse-cu11 cuquantum-cu11

+This example is for CUDA 11.
+Please replace cu11 to cu12 if your system has CUDA 12.

 For example,